-- 1 Grate the apple (minus the core and pips) using a cheese grater, and place in a saucepan with the sugar and a dash of milk (approx 2 tbsp). - 2 On a medium heat, bring to a simmer and stir for a couple of minutes until the apple softens and caramelises. - 3 In a separate pan, combine the oats, plant-milk, chia seeds and caramelised apple. - 4 Using the bowl you are going to serve the porridge in, pour in the apple and return the pan (no need to wash) to the hob. - 5 Add the oats, milk, cinnamon, sultanas and chia seeds to the pan and bring to a simmer. - 6 Add the apple and blueberries.
-Simmer on a low heat for 3-4 minutes stirring occasionally. - 7 · Serve.
+- 1 Grate the apple (minus the core and pips) using a cheese grater, and place in a saucepan with the sugar and a dash of milk (approx 2 tbsp). - 2 On a medium heat, bring to a simmer and stir for a couple of minutes until the apple softens and caramelises. - 3 Using the bowl you are going to serve the porridge in, pour in the apple and return the pan (no need to wash) to the hob. - 4 Add the oats, milk, cinnamon, sultanas and chia seeds to the pan and bring to a simmer. - 5 Add the apple and blueberries.
+Simmer on a low heat for 3-4 minutes, stirring occasionally.

+6 · Serve.

-Black bean & quinoa burgers
+Black bean and quinoa burgers

-- 1 can of black beans
+- · 1 can of black beans

+- 1/2 tsp chilli flakes

+- · 1 tbsp flaxseed or chia seed

+- · 1 tsp garlic powder

 - 1/2 tsp onion powder

-- 1 tsp garlic powder

-- 1/2 tsp chilli flakes
+- Plain /wholemeal flour

+- · Salt and pepper to taste

-- 1 tsp smoked paprika
+- · 1 tsp smoked paprika

-- 50g cooked quinoa

-- Plain flour (I used wholemeal)

-- 1 tbsp flaxseed or chia seed (milled) + 2 tbsp hot water
+- (milled) + 2 tbsp hot water

-- Salt and pepper to taste
+- · 50g cooked quinoa

 - 1 Drain and rinse the black beans. - 2 Mix the flaxseed or chia seeds with 2 tbsp of hot water in a bowl and set aside. - 3 Add the black beans, garlic powder, onion powder, chilli flakes, smoked paprika and a generous pinch of salt and pepper to a food processor and blend.
-If you don't have a food processor, you can mash them with a potato masher. - 4 Fry the patties for a few minutes on each side in a bit of oil until they are browned, and then serve.
+If you don't have a food processor, you can mash them with a potato masher.
+Shape the mixture into patties.
+Coat the patties in flour.